Evacuating Robots from a Disk Using Face-to-Face Communication: Evacuation Algorithms

-{\bf Algorithm $\mathcal B (\chi, \phi)$}(with a linear detour). $\RB$'s trajectory until it meets $R_1$ is described below: \\ $\star$ \textit{Deployment phase:} Robot $\RB$ starts from the centre $O$ of the disk and moves to an arbitrary position $A$ on the boundary of the disk. \\ $\star$ \textit{Pre-detour phase:} $\RB$ moves clockwise along the boundary of the disk until having explored an arc of length $\chi$. \\ $\star$ \textit{Detour phase:} Let $D$ be the reflection of $B$ with respect to $AA'$ (where $A'$ is the antipodal point of $A$).
-Then, $\RB$ moves on a straight line towards the interior of the disk and towards the side where $O$ lies, forming an angle of $\phi$ with line $BD$, until $\RB$ touches line $AA'$ at point $C$.
-From $C$ it follows a straight line segment to $B$.
-Note that $C$ is indeed in the interior of the line segment $AA'$ by the restrictions on $\phi$. \\ $\star$ \textit{Post-detour phase:} Robot $\RB$ continues moving clockwise on the arc $BA'$. \\[0.5ex] At the same time \RA~ follows a trajectory that is the reflection of \RB's trajectory along the line $AA'$.
-When at time $t_0$ it finds the exit, it follows the Meeting Protocol defined above.
+{\bf Algorithm $\mathcal B (\chi, \phi)$}(with a linear detour).
+The phases of robot $\RB$'s trajectory (unless it is met by $\RA$ to go to the exit) are: \\ $\star$ \textit{Deployment phase:} Robot $\RB$ starts from the centre $O$ of the disk and moves to an arbitrary position $A$ on the boundary of the disk. \\ $\star$ \textit{Pre-detour phase:} $\RB$ moves clockwise along the boundary of the disk until having explored an arc of length $\chi$.
+Let $B$ be the point on the circle in which this phase ends.\\ $\star$ \textit{Detour phase:} Let $D$ be the reflection of $B$ with respect to $AA'$ (where $A'$ is the antipodal point of $A$). $\RB$ moves on a straight line towards the interior of the disk and towards the side where $O$ lies, forming an angle of $\phi$ with line $BD$ until it reaches the line $AA'$ at point $C$.
+At $C$, $\RB$ turns around and follows the same straight line back to $B$.
+Note that by the restrictions on $\phi$, $C$ is indeed in the interior of the line segment $AA'$. \\ $\star$ \textit{Post-detour phase:} Robot $\RB$ continues moving clockwise on the arc $BA'$. \\[0.5ex] The trajectory of $\RA$, until it finds the exit, is the reflection of \RB's trajectory along the line $AA'$.
+When at time $t_0$, $\RA$ finds the exit, it follows the Meeting Protocol defined above.\\

-Notably, the two robots may meet at point $C$ without having located the exit.
-Next we consider three cases as to where $\RB$ can be caught by \RA\ while moving on its trajectory (after \RA\ has located the exit).
+In what follows we assume that $\RA$ finds the exit on the arc $A'A$.
+Subsequently, it catches $\RB$ on its trajectory and they return together to the exit.
+There are three cases to consider as to where $\RB$ can be caught by \RA\ while moving on its trajectory.
 For all three cases, the reader can consult the right-hand side of Figure~\ref{fig: line-evac New}.
 As the time needed for the deployment phase is independent of where the exit is located, we ignore this extra cost of 1 during the case distinction.

 \begin{description} \item{Case 1: $\RB$ is caught during its pre-detour phase:} The meeting point is anywhere on the arc $AB$.
-Recall that $\chi\leq x_0$, so by Lemma~\ref{lem: monotonicity of x+f(x)} the location $F$ of the exit on the arc $FA$ that maximizes the cost of $\mathcal B(\chi, \phi)$ is the one at at distance $\chi-f(\chi)$ from $A$ (see right-hand side of Figure~\ref{fig: line-evac New}).
+Recall that $\chi\leq x_0$, so by Lemma~\ref{lem: monotonicity of x+f(x)} the location $F$ of the exit on the arc $FA$ that maximizes the cost of $\mathcal B(\chi, \phi)$ is the one at at distance $\chi-f(\chi)$ from~$A$ (see right-hand side of Figure~\ref{fig: line-evac New}).
 The cost then is $\arccc{AB}+\barr{BF}=\arccc{FA}+2\barr{BF} =\chi + f(\chi)$.